Llovizna Falls: Recommendations for visitors

-Biodiversity of the Park
+Biodiversity

 With Venezuela being one of the top most biodiverse nations on earth, the park is naturally full of flora and fauna, with many endemic species being found there.
 One of the most common animals in the park is the tufted capuchin; although these monkeys may appear curious and display a mischievous interest in park visitors, humans are not authorized to touch or feed the monkeys (or any wild animals), as they carry disease and have large, sharp canine teeth, which they are liable to use.
 Monkeys are notoriously ill-tempered and can become possessive of the most benign of objects (such as food, hats, sunglasses, etc), and will retaliate quickly if they feel offended or manipulated.
 Feeding them makes the monkeys lose their fear of humans, leading to future potential conflicts and even monkey deaths.

 The park is also home to a wide variety of invertebrates, including large spiders, such as the tarantulas Psalmopoeus irminia and Epicadus.
 The park also has a wide variety of reptiles and amphibians, including several species of the diminutive poison arrow frogs, considered to be the ‘jewels’ of the forest.
 These tiny amphibians are so small they must eat tiny insects, notably ants and certain beetles, which produce elements such as formic acid; the frogs are able to retain these compounds in their bodies, effectively rendering them deadly if consumed by a potential predator (captive poison arrow frogs lose this capability due to an altered diet of crickets and fruit flies).
 Their vivid coloration is a warning signal, in nature, that translates as “poisonous”.
 The largest and most recognized reptile is likely the green anaconda.

 The natural biodiversity of the park is largely due to two the rivers flowing through the area, one of them being the second-longest on the continent (the Orinoco).
 The park is located in the Guayana natural region.

-Stories and folklore of the Park
+Stories and folklore

 The Tragedy of the Teachers

 In August 1964, a tragedy happened in the park.
 The iron chain bridge used to be a wood chain bridge.
 A group of about 300 teachers from different states of the country met to celebrate the Teachers Convention and they were all excited to see the bridge that has a view to the waterfalls and the Caroní River.
 When the teachers started to cross the bridge, the bridge could not resist it and it broke.
 The teachers fell down the rocky river and many of them died because of the many rocks that the river has.
 Around 50 people died and some of the bodies have not been found yet.